Amazon.com, Inc. (AMZN) Stock Analysis

 Is AMZN overvalued?

-What are Amazon's main risks?
+What are Amazon's main profit drivers?

 Does Amazon pay a dividend?